proxyconf/proxyconf/README.md

    ```bash
    docker-compose up --pull always
    ```
-3. **Explore the Setup**: The demo environment sets up **ProxyConf** to manage and secure Envoyproxy, which acts as a gateway proxying traffic to a local instance of the **Swagger Petstore**.
+3. **Explore the Setup**: The demo environment sets up **ProxyConf** to manage and secure Envoy, which acts as a gateway proxying traffic to a local instance of the **Swagger Petstore**.
 The Swagger Petstore is a sample API, allowing you to test ProxyConf’s routing, security, and traffic management features in a real-world scenario.
 E.g.:
   ```bash
   curl -vv https://localhost:8080/petstore/pet/findByStatus --cacert demo/proxyconf/ca.crt -H "my-api-key: supersecret"
   ```

 ### Key Components:
-- **Envoyproxy**: Handles traffic routing and load balancing.
+- **Envoy Proxy**: Handles traffic routing and load balancing.
-- **ProxyConf**: Configures Envoyproxy using OpenAPI specs, providing centralized policy management and enhanced security features.
+- **ProxyConf**: Configures Envoy using OpenAPI specs, providing centralized policy management and enhanced security features.
 - **Swagger Petstore**: A demo API specified in `demo/proxyconf/oas3specs/petstore.yaml` that Envoy proxies traffic to, allowing you to experiment with API management features such as routing, TLS termination, and request validation.

-This demo provides a hands-on way to see how **ProxyConf** simplifies the configuration and management of Envoyproxy.
+This demo provides a hands-on way to see how **ProxyConf** simplifies the configuration and management of Envoy.

 ## 🤝 Contributing